yjg30737/pyqt-custom-titlebar-window/README.md

 User can set modernized and customized frame surrounding the widget you made.

 You can set the title bar separately or set the menu bar as title bar.

+Basic buttons like min/max/close are automatically set by user's OS.

 You can drag title bar or menu bar on widget to move the window, double-click it to show maximize/normal.